 While you might be nervous about standing now, it really isn’t as bad as it seems.
 Support is available throughout the campaigning process and the build up towards it, so you will be well prepared for when voting opens.
 When it comes to standing we’ve made it easy.
-You simply fill in your name, College card number, and then hit submit, and you’re done.
+You simply fill in your name and College card number, hit submit, and you’re done.
 Manifestos, campaign planning, and marketing are all things that can come later, so nominating yourself is incredibly simple!

 We’ll be up front with you and admit that at times elections can be stressful and campaigning isn’t always easy, but this shouldn’t put you off.
 It really can be a lot of fun, and it’s a great chance to stand up and campaign on issues that really matter to you.
 You’ll also be supported all the way through by the Union’s staff team, who will give you plenty of help and advice on anything from manifestos to campaigning strategies.
 We’re also here to chat if things get a little much over the campaigning period.

 Many international students worry that they won’t be able to run due to issues with their visas.
 The truth is, it’s possible to gain a specific Sabbatical Officer visa and the Students’ Union can assist you through this process.
-The UKCISA website provides a detailed breakdown on students who have Tier 4 immigration permission and are undertaking a sabbatical officer role.
-In fact, Willow Wong, your current VP Welfare and Diversity is an international student, and was able to gain this visa in order to take on her role.
-She is also a second year student, which means that she has also taken a year out of her studies!
+The UKCISA website provides a detailed breakdown on students who have Tier 4 immigration permission and are undertaking a Sabbatical Officer role.

 You can in fact run for multiple roles, but only in certain circumstances.
 Some roles even complement each other, such as the Vice President roles and NUS Delegate, so it’s worth considering running for more than one role.
 Here’s a table to tell you what you can and can’t run for.

-*The President is automatically elected as the Union’s NUS Delegate, is an ex officio member of College Council.
+*The President is automatically elected as the Union’s NUS Delegate.

 Registered charity no: 1141998